odelavia/foodbears/README.md

 # Foodbears App
-> A Non-Profit Mobile Food Ordering Point of Sale App
+> A Mobile Food Ordering Point of Sale App

 ## Table of Contents
 * [About](#about)